CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Additional Results for LLM-as-Judge on CounselBench-EVAL

 This section complements the additional results for the experiments of LLM judges.

 Table \ref{llm_judge_numeric_score} lists the raw scores assigned by each LLM judge; the same data are visualized in Figure \ref{fig:llm_judge_score}.
 We also ran the Wilcoxon test for the difference between LLM judges and human evaluators given each model's responses.

-To compare sentences quoted by human annotators with those cited by LLM judges, we first segmented each response with \texttt{NLTK}.
-A quoted fragment was mapped to the full sentence containing it; fragments that did not match any sentence—typically because the annotator paraphrased—were recorded as unmatched.
-Table \ref{tab:copied_exact_num} reports (i) the number of sentences flagged at least once and (ii) the count of unmatched fragments.
+Additionally, Table~\ref{tab:uncertain-percentage} summarizes each judge’s percentage of ``I am not sure'' selections.